 - 1. Student career goals

 - 2. Desired geographic residence/work location

 - 3. Student entry status regarding:

 - (a) Pre-enrollment educational attainment/credentials

 - (b) TABE results

 - (c) Information technology skills assessment results

 - (d) Previous employment/skills

 - (e) English language proficiency

 - (f) Driver's license

-- 4. Student vocational preferences, choices, and aptitudes
+- 4. Student interests, aptitudes, and career technical preferences and choices

 - 5. Student training needs to achieve career goals

 - (a) Academic

-- (b) Vocational training
+- (b) Career technical training

 - (c) Career Success Standards

 - (d) Job search skills

-- (e) Information Technology (IT) skills
+- (e) Information technology (IT) skills

-- 6. Short term goals
+- 6. Short-term goals

 - 7. Progress/accomplishments/achievements

 - 8. Career transition needs/challenges/strategies

 - (a) Housing

 - (b) Transportation

-- (c) Child Care
+- (c) Child care

-- (d) Health Care
+- (d) Health care

-- (e) Work Clothing and Tools
+- (e) Work clothing and tools

-- (f) Food and Nutrition
+- (f) Food and nutrition

-- (g) Budgeting/Money Management
+- (g) Budgeting/money management

-- (h) Counseling/Mentoring
+- (h) Counseling/mentoring

-- (i) Job Retention Skills
+- (i) Job retention skills

-- (j) Legal Services
+- (i) Legal services

 - b.
 During the Career Preparation Period, staff will assist students in identifying initial career goals and developing personalized strategies to reach those goals through:

-- 1. An individualized schedule of appropriate academic and vocational training.
+- 1. An individualized schedule of appropriate academic and career technical training.

-- 2. Exposure, practice, and experience to meet the Career Success Standards.
+- 2. Exposure, practice, and experiences to meet the Career Success Standards.

 - 3. Personal and career counseling to develop appropriate strategies and identify resources to address issues.

 - c.
-The Personal Career Development Plan (PCDP) shall be updated throughout the student's enrollment by each student in cooperation with appropriate staff, on an ongoing basis no less frequently than at each student's regularly scheduled progress evaluation.
+Students shall update their Personal Career Development Plan (PCDP) on an ongoing basis, in cooperation with appropriate staff, no less frequently than at each student's regularly scheduled progress evaluation.

 - d.
 The PCDP shall be updated and maintained using the Job Corps automated system.
-Students shall be provided copies of their PCDPs whenever changes are made and at separation.
+Students shall be provided copies of their PCDPs whenever changes are made to the plan and at separation.

 R3.
-Assignment to a Vocational Training Program
+Assignment to a Career Technical Training Program

-- a.
-Assign each student to a vocational training program, when they are ready, giving them their first choice if feasible, but no later than 60 days following center enrollment. - b.
-When the student's first choice is not available or there is a waiting list, the student shall be assigned to a vocational training program, which is directly related to his/her first choice when available or the student's second choice. - c.
-Maintain a log of all students not assigned to vocational training programs within 60 days of enrollment.
-The list shall show the students' names, dates of arrival, dates of assignment to vocational training programs, and reasons for delay.
+a.
+Schedule students to their first choice of career technical training program, if feasible, when they are determined to be ready for the Career Development Period (CDP), but no later than 60 days following center enrollment.

+- b.
+When the student's first choice is not available, the student shall be assigned to a career technical training program that is directly related to his or her first choice, or to his or her second choice. - c.
+Maintain a log of all students not assigned to career technical training programs within 60 days of enrollment.
+The list shall show the students' names, dates of arrival, dates of assignment to career technical training programs, and reasons for delay.

 - Q1.
-Students can explain the relationship between their academic and vocational training assignments and their career plans. - Q2.
-Students can describe their short- and long-term training and career goals. - Q3.
+Students can explain the relationship between their academic and career technical training assignments, and their career plans. - Q2.
+Students can articulate their short- and long-term training and career goals. - Q3.
 Students can explain how Job Corps services will assist them with the attainment of their career goals.